KyleV1999/Camera2APITutorial/README.md

 ## Methods & Attributes

-These are the important methods that will be used to implement the camrea, display it on a Texture view and prepare the image for saving to external storage.
+These are the important methods that will be used to implement the camera, display it on a Texture view and prepare the image for saving to external storage.

-  **Texture View Definition**: The texture view is used to display a content stream such as a video or OpenGL sene.
+  **Texture View Definition**: The texture view is used to display a content stream such as a video or OpenGL scene.

 | Method                                                                                                     | Class                                | Return Values           | Description                                                                                 |